 Recently,Â we had our spring break, so I felt like sharing about my ideal spring break experience from last year, which I find to be very close to my heart.

 â€œSpring break.â€ From the words alone, one can imagine going to a place that is warm and exciting for enjoyment purposes.
 But in my case, the scenario was different.
 Instead of choosing a beach-type place like Florida or California, my friend and I decided to travel north to explore the Canadian city of Toronto.
 As people of Indian origin, we are required to have a visa to travel to any country (a visa is like the official entry document which is needed to be shown at checkpoint).

 The first step towards our trip was obtaining Tourist Visas from the Canadian Embassy in Detroit.
-Though the visa process tends to be exhausting, with … Read More »
+Though the visa process … Read More »

 So a while back, a couple of weeks or so into the semester, we had individual meetings at the barn with our trainers to discuss what we see ourselves going into after graduation.
 The point was to help them realize where we were interested in going so they could play their part in steering us as successfully as possible in that direction.
 During my meeting, when my trainers found out about my interest in broadcasting, they suggested I start announcing at shows as it would be good practice, and I agreed.
 How else am I going to end up color commentating the Olympics if I don’t start by announcing shows, right?

 I had no idea, however, that I would be doing so at the IHSA 2013 Regional Horse Show just a handful of weeks later!
 I made my announcing … Read More »